lzh-mb-mod/RTSCamera/README.md

   - Select your troops by clicking middle button on units.

-  - Movement target becomes more visible on RTS view.
+  - Movement target becomes more visible.

 ## Main usage